Ultimate Guide to Water Jet Machining Process: Advantages & Features 2022

 High processing energy can be generated by pushing out water compressed to 300-600MPa from a small diameter nozzle of φ0.1mm.

-The jetting speed of water reaches three times the speed of sound, and any material can be used as long as the work can is wet.
+Water’s jetting speed reaches three times the speed of sound, and any material can be used as long as the work is wet.

 A “water jet machine” is used for processing, and 3D processing by NC control and complex processing by 5-axis control is possible.
 Adjusting the water pressure can be applied to various processes such as deburring, polishing, and cleaning.